ViviVoid/point-inside-shape/README.md

 # Problem: Point Inside Shape

-- [ ] A statement of the computational problem you are solving
+- [x] A statement of the computational problem you are solving
 - [ ] A one-paragraph description of a “decision rule” that can be applied to solve the problem.
 Provide at least two examples illustrating how the rule is applied.
 - [x] High-level pseudocode for an algorithm that uses your rule to solve the computational problem for all inputs.
-- [ ] A 1-3 paragraph justification of why your algorithm is correct.
+- [?]
+A 1-3 paragraph justification of why your algorithm is correct.
 - [x] An asymptotic analysis of the worst-case run-time of your algorithm
 - [ ] A table of your test cases.
 For each, describe the input, the answer you would expect to get, and the answer you actually got.